 Few things give a landscape a more untended look than masses of weeds.
-One way to deal with pesky weeds is to kill them with store-bought, chemical herbicides.
-But this approach doesn't cut it with gardeners striving for landscapes that are not only weed-free, but also safe for people, pets, and wildlife.
-For them, mere weed control isn't as important as achieving weed control without chemicals.
-In fact, such gardeners sometimes choose to tolerate weeds such as wild violets, rather than fighting them.
+One way to deal with pesky weeds is to kill them with store-bought herbicides.
+But this approach doesn't cut it with gardeners striving for landscapes that are not only weed-free but also safe for people, pets, and wildlife.
+For them, mere weed control isn't as important as achieving weed control without harsh chemicals.
+In fact, such gardeners sometimes choose to tolerate weeds like wild violets rather than fighting them.

-However, if you're the type of gardener who's "green" but who loves well-manicured landscapes and perfect lawns, too, you must look for smart ways to control weeds.
+However, if you're the type of gardener who's "green" but loves well-manicured landscapes and perfect lawns, too, look for smart ways to control weeds.
 Luckily, there are some homemade weed killers you can use.
-They are safe and they really do work.
+They are safe and really do work.
 Moreover, you can supplement them with other strategies that are effective against weeds yet won't harm the environment.

 Homemade weed killers are generally non-selective solutions—they kill whatever plants they touch.
 For this reason, be careful in how you apply them.
-For example, sprayed on lawn weekd, these weedkillers will also kill any grass plants they happen to touch.
+For example, sprayed on lawn weeks, these weed killers will also kill any grass plants they happen to touch.
 These weed killers are easier to use on garden areas, where you can apply them more selectively.

 - A vinegar that is high in acetic acid

-- A surfactant (this substance doesn't kill weeds; its role is to help the vinegar herbicide clng to and penetrate into the weeds' leaves).
-Ordinary dish soap can work quite well as a surfactant.
+- A surfactant (this substance doesn't kill weeds; its role is to help the vinegar cling to and penetrate into the weeds' leaves); ordinary dish soap works quite well

 Rubbing Alcohol Solution